Same-Sex Divorce Lawyers Chicago

 The lawyers of Weiss-Kunz & Oliver, LLC are committed to resolving same-sex divorce cases as amicably and quickly as possible, particularly when minor children are involved.
 Attorney Maxine Weiss Kunz is a skilled negotiator.
 She is certified to practice collaborative law in Illinois and is a member of the Collaborative Law Institute of Illinois as well as a certified mediator through the Center for Conflict Resolution and the Cook County Courts.
 When negotiation is not an option, Maxine Weiss Kunz is an aggressive litigator, having worked for Rosenfeld Hafron Shapiro & Farmer, one of the top family law firms in the Chicago area.

-Since it is possible to encounter judges or other court personnel who may have had limited interactions with same-sex couples, it is important to have an attorney who is not only sensitive to the dynamic, but one who is well known by the Court and knowledgeable of the various laws.
-Our law firm has the necessary skills and knowledge to ensure your same-sex divorce goes as smoothly as possible.
+Since it is possible to encounter judges or other court personnel who may have had limited interactions with same-sex divorces or same-sex individuals in general, it is important to have an attorney who is not only sensitive to the dynamic, but one who is well known by the Court and knowledgeable of the various laws.
+Our law firm has the necessary skills and knowledge to ensure the same-sex divorce attorney assigned to your case makes sure your same-sex divorce goes as smoothly as possible.
 Maxine Weiss Kunz is a Super Lawyers Rising Star and has a 10.0 Avvo rating.
 Our law firm is proud to offer clients small firm attention and personalization, with large firm experience.
 Contact Weiss, Kunz & Oliver, LLC today.